cms636/cms636.github.io/_posts/2022-02-26-rose-picked-one-from-bob-s-wardrobe.md

 Technicality:
 1. Machine learn and generate clothes for the naked ladies;
 1. chronically correct clothes / flannel shirts
-1. AR via phone screen or website online exhibition (I remember one that shows two juxtaposing images with cursor)
+1. AR via phone screen or website online exhibition (I remember one that shows two juxtaposing images, moving with cursor)

 -  Challenges;

 Museum: Controversy

-Technicality: not sure if ML could recognize nudity in various drawing
+Technicality: not sure if ML could recognize nudity in various drawings

 -  The envisioned audience for your project;